DevShah3007/Snake_Game/README.md

 # Snake_Game
 Snake game is the first game coded by me.

-To play the game, go to releases section and download the zip folder and then follow the below steps:-
+To play the game, go to releases section and download the source code zip folder and then follow the below steps:-

 output(folder) -> snake-game(folder) -> snake-game(application)